twilio-labs/paste/internal-docs/engineering/technologies.md

 The content is largely written in [MDX](https://mdxjs.com/) pages.

 The search is custom built based on OpenAI embeddings, a vector DB and a similarity search that allows us to return results across mdx pages and Github discussions.
+[Learn more](https://github.com/twilio-labs/paste/blob/main/internal-docs/engineering/doc-site/docsearch.md).

 The [roadmap](https://paste.twilio.design/roadmap/) is stored in an [Airtable](https://airtable.com/) and imported upon building the website via the [Airtable JS client](https://github.com/Airtable/airtable.js).